 Will you repost our photos?
 Um…yes!
 Of course we will.
 Our hearts are so happy when we receive sparkler photos we can share with the IG community.

-Again, please use this medium as a place to ask questions, read interesting articles about all things weddings and share your wedding sparkler photos!
+Again, please use this medium as a place to ask questions, read interesting articles about all things weddings and share your wedding sparkler photos on our Facebook page!

 You would not believe how many calls I get from people wanting to order a large L and O and V and E sparkler to spell out the word love.
-I will let you in on a secret, there is no such giant sparklers shaped like a letter.
-Secondly that would never work because the sparkler burns like a fuse and the entire letter would never be illuminated at the same time.
+I will let you in on a secret, there is no such giant sparkler shaped like a letter.
+Secondly that would never work because it burns like a fuse and the entire letter would never be illuminated at the same time.

-Capturing sparkler writing is a magical way to add some creative photos to your collection.
+Capturing writing is a magical way to add some creative pictures to your collection.
 Make sure it is completely dark – not a hint of evening light.
 The jist of this process is a long shutter speed.
 Instead of the camera going “click” it will instead go “clllliiiicccckkkk”.
-So instead, your camera takes a few seconds to achieve the blur of the sparklers.
-You also will certainly need a tripod.
+So, your camera takes a few seconds to achieve the blur of the sparklers.
+You will also certainly need a tripod.

 I will give you three different pieces of information from three professional photographers.